-We have only recently begun to put together the complex puzzle of the relationship of the mouth and the body.
+We have only recently begun to put together the complex puzzle of the relationship between the mouth and the body.

 Our whole body is full of bacteria both good and bad, some of which keep us healthy and some that make us sick.

-We need to understand our mouth is our portal into our body and our gut acts like a second brain.
+We need to understand our mouth is our portal into our body, and our gut acts as a second brain.
 In order to stay healthy, we must maintain balance.

 When our mouth is healthy, bacteria help maintain harmony.